-EOSC-Life will be offering a variety of trainings for the benefit of our project participants, as well as the research community as a whole.
+EOSC-Life offers a variety of trainings that benefit both our project participants and the research community as a whole.

 Subscribe to our newsletter and follow us on Twitter to be the first to find out about upcoming training events!